EBIvariation/eva-web/README.md

 if successful the production files are then copied in ex: eva-web/build/x.x.x/

-these files are then copied to  dev or stage VMs.
+these files are then copied to VMs.

 Summary of steps to build EVA Web app:

 1. **_git clone https://github.com/EBIvariation/eva-web.git_**